Coronavirus (COVID-19) Notice – WE’RE OPEN FOR BUSINESS!

 Genealogy Research is a lot like putting a huge puzzle together, often with a few pieces missing or with pieces from different puzzle.
 We can only use what records are available to the general public.
 Also note that some of the people listed on 23andMe have passed on – one reason they don’t answer your E-Mails.

-This spring, I will be assisting with the 2020 Census in Watauga County, North Carolina.
+I will be assisting with the U.S. 2020 Census in Watauga County, North Carolina.

 Written Genealogy Records are often inaccurate and sometimes contradict themselves.
 For example, the father reported on a Marriage Certificate, might not be the real father.
 No one wants to record “unknown” as their father, or have the Church write in “Bastard Son of...” on your baptism certificate, which was actually common practice in England in the early 1800’s.
 Birth dates reported on Military Enlistment Forms might not be the real birth date (someone lied about their age to join the Military).
 The spelling of Family Name’s can get changed at points of Immigration, due to different languages and foreign accents.
 Census reports are often inaccurate regarding the age and names of residents, due to the census taker’s own handwriting skills.